 - Driver fatigue – Long hours of isolation and boredom behind the wheel leave many truckers dangerously tired and more likely to cause accidents.

 - Impaired driving – Some truck drivers turn to drugs to keep themselves awake during the day or alcohol to sleep at night, increasing the risk of DUI wrecks.
 Even prescription and over-the-counter medications can cause impairment.

-- Distracted driving – Truck drivers using their phones, eating or drinking, fiddling with GPS, or are otherwise not paying attention put themselves and others at risk.
+- Distracted driving – Truck drivers using their phones, eating or drinking, fiddling with GPS, or otherwise not paying attention put themselves and others at risk.

 - Following too closely – Large trucks require plenty of time and distance to slow and stop, so following too closely can easily result in rear-end truck collisions.